equalizedigital/pass-url-parameters-to-embeded-iframe/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Pass URL parameters from the embeded page URL to iframe source URL.
+Pass URL parameters from the embedded page URL to iframe source URL.

 == Description ==

 This plugin will parse the web address on page load looking for parameters, and add those parameters to the source URL for any iframe with a specific ID.

-Example use case: pass discount and affiliate codes via page URL to embeded Eventbrite tickets widgets.
+Example use case: pass discount and affiliate codes via page URL to embedded Eventbrite tickets widgets.

 == Installation ==